Reducing Racial Disparities

 We are focused on our mission of mobilizing the community through partnerships and a unified strategy to reduce infant deaths and racial disparities.
-Our work includes focused research, educational programs and community awareness initiatives that address our priority areas of reducing racial disparities, addressing extreme prematurity and eliminating sleep-related deaths.
+Our work includes focused research, educational programs and community awareness initiatives that address our priority areas of reducing racial inequities, addressing extreme prematurity and eliminating sleep-related deaths.

 Our strategic plan provides an in-depth look into our approach for significantly reducing infant deaths by 2020.

-This group of more than 400 prospective and current parents, along with community stakeholders including health care providers, grassroot entities, public and private entities, faith-based organizations and the philanthropic community, are working on interconnected interventions across eleven FYC Action Teams.
+This group of more than 400 prospective and current parents, along with community stakeholders including health care providers, grassroot entities, public and private entities, faith-based organizations and the philanthropic community, are working on interconnected interventions across twelve FYC Action Teams.

-In order to achieve our goals, First Year Cleveland established 11 FYC Action Teams that are now working to implement coordinated activities that support our three priority areas focused on reducing infant mortality throughout Cuyahoga County.
+In order to achieve our goals, First Year Cleveland established twelve FYC Action Teams that are now working to implement coordinated activities that support our three priority areas focused on reducing infant mortality throughout Cuyahoga County.